A ramble through Quebec’s Eastern Townships: Coaticook

 I tend to think of the townships as New England north, but with a decidedly French accent (not to mention French food and flair).
 I traveled with three gal pals, taking a circuitous route through this landscape of lakes and mountains, farmlands and villages, en route to a conference in Quebec.

 An excellent restaurant on the premises serves local foods.
 As we enjoyed cheeses, smoked fish, and other goodies, our waitress pointed to nearby tables: “The cheese comes from their farm; he smokes the fish.”
-Nice selection of local crafts on display, both in the restaurant at the adjacent shop.
+Nice selection of local crafts on display, both in the restaurant and at the adjacent shop.

 1 COMMENT